Psychophysiology: relationships between psychological and physiological processes

 A complete list of course readings is found in the course syllabus.

 The list is subject to change until two months prior to the start of the course.
 In case the new course syllabus is missing on this page by then, please check with the course leader before you buy any expensive books etc.

 This course is offered as an elective course in the International two-year master’s program in psychology, 120 credits.

 The course will be offered only if enough students register.

-Please contact the student administration if you want to take this course.
+Please contact the student office if you want to take this course.

 Registered students should primarily use Athena for teacher communication.